 E. Fully Favorable OTR Decision Not Warranted

-When a fully favorable OTR decision is not appropriate, a NAT AA must document his or her rationale in a document associated in the private section of the claim(s) file.
-To do so, a NAT AA will use the Attorney Adjudicator Worksheet found in the Decisions folder in the Document Generation System (DGS).
+When a fully favorable OTR decision is not appropriate, a NAT AA must document his or her rationale in the General Notes section of HACPS.
 The NAT AA will prepare a brief summary of the case, an explanation of why a fully favorable OTR decision is not supported by the evidence, any recommendations for development or hearing, and a description of the issues that require resolution by the ALJ.

 To alert the HO that the case was screened for an OTR decision, the NAT AA will also note in a remark in CPMS that: